saveoursecrets/sdk/README.md

 For webassembly support in the test runner [install wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).

-The minimum supported Rust version (MSRV) is 1.62; to view the API documentation for all crates run `cargo make docs`.
+The minimum supported Rust version (MSRV) is 1.68.2; to view the API documentation for all crates run `cargo make doc`.

 ### Test